digirati-co-uk/iiif-manifest-editor/docs/user-testing/02-pictures.md

 Save the re-ordered manifest so that it replaces the original version with your original ordering.

-### 9. "Save as"

-Now change the order of the canvases again, and this time save the Manifest to a new URL, so you don't overwrite the previous version.
+### 9. Now change the order of the canvases again

+...and this time save the Manifest to a new URL, so you don't overwrite the previous version.
 Send both old and new URLs to a friend (or yourself) - as if to ask, "which order do you prefer?"

+### Final message

+Thank you for using the Manifest Editor!